digego/extempore/INSTALL.md

 **ALSA** (Linux only)

-To use the ALSA portaudio backend (which is probably what you want, unless you have a real reason to go with something else) you'll need the libasound package at build-time, e.g. (on Ubuntu)
+To use the [ALSA](http://www.alsa-project.org/) portaudio backend (which is probably what you want, unless you have a real reason to go with something else) you'll need the libasound package at build-time, e.g. (on Ubuntu)
 ```
 sudo apt-get install libasound2-dev
 ```

-If you really want to use a different backend (e.g. `jack`) then you can hack the `PA_USE_*` definitions in `CMakeLists.txt`
+**Jack** (Linux only)

+To use the [Jack](http://www.jackaudio.org/) portaudio backend, you'll need to have Jack installed, and then to set the `JACK` cmake option with `-DJACK=ON`

 **Boost** (Windows only)